heidi-holappa/tira-labra-2022/documentation/execution-documentation.md

   - HuffmanCoding (creating analysis data)
   - LempelZiv (creating analysis data)

+The final coverage brach percentage is 99 percent.
 For a detailed description on the tests, please see [testing documentation](testing-documentation.md)

 # Sources